 The timing of thoracotomy following injury has been based on historical data originating during the Vietnam War.
-Indications have been "1500 cc of blood output on initial placement of chest tube or 200-300 cc/hour of output for several hours".
-This has been particularly problematically following blunt injury, when thoracotomy has been delayed in hopes that "output is decreasing".
+Indications have been "I500 cc of blood output on initial placement of chest tube or 200-300 cc/hour of output for several hours."
+This has been particularly problematic following blunt injury, when thoracotomy has been delayed in hopes that "output is decreasing."
 We conducted a multi-center retrospective study within the Western Trauma Association.
-When considering patients who underwent thoracotomy for bleeding (as opposed to specific diagnosis or because of shock), we documented that for each 500 cc of blood loss prior to thoracotomy, mortality increased 60% and that this increased risk of death was independent of mechanism (Figure 1).
+When considering patients who underwent thoracotomy for bleeding (as opposed to specific diagnosis or because of shock), we documented that for each 500 cc of blood loss prior to thoracotomy, mortality increased 60% and that this increased risk of death was independent of mechanism (Figure I).

-One such approach for patients who may not be operative candidates is blood pressure control with B-blockers.
+Harborview is unique in that it has one of the largest volumes of aortic trauma in the nation...
 We are currently leading a multi-center prospective study of non-operative management of aortic trauma.

 This has prompted a multi-center prospective study, with change in practice so that once 1500 cc has been reached within 24 hours, thoracotomy or thoracoscopy should be considered.
 Preliminary data suggests a 50% reduction in mortality.
 We have also reviewed specific techniques of lung resection following traumatic injury.
 Considering all mechanisms of injury, there is an incremental risk of death with progressively complex resections (Figure 2).
 A related review focusing on patients with penetrating injury alone found that anatomic resections were associated with a lower incidence of septic complications compared to "stapled" approaches.
 The implications of this work are that a) lesser resections are favored, including damage control techniques but b) surgeons must be facile in all possible methods and be ready to progress to more complex operations without delay.

-FIGURE 2: Mortality based on degree of lung resection
+FIGURE 2: Mortality based on degree of lung resection.